akestoridis/mcdm/README.md

 [('A', 0.5623140105790617), ('D', 0.472563994792934), ('C', 0.4474283120076966), ('B', 0.43874437587505694)]
 ```

-Similarly, you can use the SAW scoring method, with the CRITIC weighting method, and the Linear2 normalization method with named alternatives as follows:
+Similarly, you can use the SAW scoring method, the CRITIC weighting method, and the Linear2 normalization method with named alternatives as follows:
 ```
 >>> x_matrix = [
 ...
 [4,  5, 10],